-Specialize in helping ex-prisoners reenter the workforce.
+Specialize in helping former prisoners re-enter the workforce.

 A good job is essential to an ex-prisoner’s successful return to the community.
 Studies show that holding a legitimate job lessens the chances of re-offending.
 The higher the wages, the lower the odds a returning prisoner will become involved in another crime.